avinab-neogy/avinab-neogy.github.io/writing/gsoc-selection.md

   }
 }
 ```
+this tells positron:
+“connect to the workspace at r-dev.devpod using ssh, and talk to lldb on port 2000.”
+so, when you open positron, it uses ssh over port 2000 to reach right into your container.

+tl;dr:
+by forwarding port 2000 and pointing both devpod and positron at it, you set up a clean, direct ssh tunnel for remote development and debugging. it’s the same trick vscode remote uses, just with a different ide.

-with this, you will be able to set breakpoints in positron, start a debug session, and inspect c code—just like you would in vscode.
+with this, we will be able to set breakpoints in positron, start a debug session, and inspect c code—just like you would in vscode.

 ### why this matters

-<span style="color:blue;">making the r dev container robust and easy to debug means more contributors can jump in without fighting their setup</span>. it’s about lowering the barrier to entry for open source and making sure your time goes into code, not config.
+<span style="color:blue;">making the r dev container robust and easy to debug means more contributors can jump in without the hassle of a local setup</span>. it’s about lowering the barrier to entry for open source and making sure your time goes into code, not config.

----

 i’m excited to see this land in time for r dev day @ user!
 2025. if you’re reading this and want to get started with r development, this container is probably the easiest way in. and if you hit a wall, you know where to [reach out](/contact).